apache/doris/docs/en/getting-started/advance-usage.md

 `CANCEL ALTER TABLE ROLLUP FROM table1;`

 After Rollup is established, the query does not need to specify Rollup to query.
 Or specify the original table for query.
 The program automatically determines whether Rollup should be used.
-Whether Rollup is hit or not can be viewed by the `EXPLAIN your_sql;'command.
+Whether Rollup is hit or not can be viewed by the `EXPLAIN your_sql;`.

 For more help, see `HELP ALTER TABLE`.